ieiei/ianvei/rust-for-rustaceans/9 UNSAFE CODE.md

 Few traits in the wild are unsafe, but those that are all follow the same pat- tern.
 A trait should be unsafe if safe code that assumes that trait is imple- mented correctly can exhibit memory unsafety if the trait is *not* implemented correctly.

-The Send trait is a good example to keep in mind here—safe code can easily spawn a thread and pass a value to that spawned thread, but if Rc were
+The Send trait is a good example to keep in mind here—safe code can easily spawn a thread and pass a value to that spawned thread, but if Rc were Send, that sequence of operations could trivially lead to memory unsafety.

-**152** Chapter 9

-**N O T E**

-Send, that sequence of operations could trivially lead to memory unsafety.
 Consider what would happen if you cloned an Rc<Box> and sent it to another thread: the two threads could easily both try to deallocate the Box since they do not correctly synchronize access to the Rc’s reference count.

 The Unpin trait is a good counterexample.
 While it is possible to write unsafe code that triggers memory unsafety if Unpin is implemented incor- rectly, no entirely safe code can trigger memory unsafety due to an imple- mentation of Unpin.
 It’s not always easy to determine that a trait can be safe (indeed, the Unpin trait was unsafe throughout most of the RFC process), but you can always err on the side of making the trait unsafe, and then make it safe later on if you realize that is the case!
 Just keep in mind that that is a backward incompatible change.

 Also keep in mind that just because it feels like an incorrect (or even malicious) implementation of a trait would cause a lot of havoc, that’s not necessarily a good reason to make it unsafe.
 The unsafe marker should first and foremost be used to highlight cases of *memory* unsafety, not just some- thing that can trigger errors in business logic.
-For example, the Eq, Ord, Deref, and Hash traits are all safe, even though there is likely much code out in the world that would go haywire if faced with a malicious implementa- tion of, say, Hash that returned a different random hash each time it was called.
+For example, the Eq, Ord, Deref, and Hash traits are all safe, even though there is likely much code out in the world that would go haywire if faced with a malicious implementation of, say, Hash that returned a different random hash each time it was called.
 This extends to unsafe code too—there is almost certainly unsafe code out there that would be memory-unsafe in the presence of such an implementation of Hash—but that does not mean Hash should be unsafe.
 The same is true for an implementation of Deref that dereferenced to a dif- ferent (but valid) target each time.
 Such unsafe code would be relying on a contract of Hash or Deref that does not actually hold; Hash never claimed that it was deterministic, and neither did Deref.
 Or rather, the authors of those implementations never used the unsafe keyword to make that claim!

-*An important implication of traits like* *Eq**,* *Hash**, and* *Deref* *being safe is that unsafe code can rely only on the* safety *of safe code, not its correctness.
+**N O T E**  *An important implication of traits like* *Eq**,* *Hash**, and* *Deref* *being safe is that unsafe code can rely only on the* safety *of safe code, not its correctness.
 This applies not only to traits, but to all unsafe/safe code interactions.*

 **Great Responsibility**

 So far, we’ve looked mainly at the various things that you are allowed to do with unsafe code.
 But unsafe code is allowed to do those things only if it does so safely.
 Even though unsafe code can, say, dereference a raw pointer, it must do so only if it knows that pointer is valid as a reference to its poin- tee at that moment in time, subject to all of Rust’s normal requirements of references.
 In other words, unsafe code is given access to tools that could be used to do unsafe things, but it must do only safe things using those tools.

 That, then, raises the question of what *safe* even means in the first place.
 When is it safe to dereference a pointer?
 When is it safe to transmute between two different types?
-In this section, we’ll explore some of the key

-Unsafe Code **153**

-**154** Chapter 9

-invariants to keep in mind when wielding the power of unsafe, look at some common gotchas, and get familiar with some of the tools that help you write safer unsafe code.
+In this section, we’ll explore some of the key invariants to keep in mind when wielding the power of unsafe, look at some common gotchas, and get familiar with some of the tools that help you write safer unsafe code.

 The exact rules around what it means for Rust code to be safe are still being worked out.
 At the time of writing, the Unsafe Code Guidelines Working Group is hard at work nailing down all the dos and don’ts, but many questions remain unanswered.
 Most of the advice in this section is more or less settled, but I’ll make sure to call out any that isn’t.
 If anything, I’m hoping that this section will teach you to be careful about making assumptions when you write unsafe code, and prompt you to double-check the Rust reference before you declare your code production-ready.